unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 String
 {: .label }

-html element for the breadcrumb wrapper. by default it is div.
+Html element for the N wrapper.

 ### Default Value
 {: .no_toc }